Sansi/terms/en-us/index.md

 8.2.
 To the extent permitted by applicable laws, SANSI bears no liability for any indirect, punitive, special or derived loss associated with or arising from the Service Terms.

 8.3.
-SANSI hereby reminds that during the use of SANSI services, you shall abide by the laws of the People's Republic of China, shall not endanger the security of the Internet, and shall not use SANSI services to engage in activities that infringe others’ reputation, privacy, intellectual property or other legitimate rights and interests.
+SANSI hereby reminds that during the use of SANSI services, you shall abide by the local laws and regulations, shall not endanger the security of the Internet, and shall not use SANSI services to engage in activities that infringe others’ reputation, privacy, intellectual property or other legitimate rights and interests.
 SANSI assumes no responsibility for your illegal act or default during the use of SANSI services.

 8.4.
 If the users of SANSI intend to upload, provide or publish relevant information (including but not limited to user name, company name, contact person and information, related pictures and news) on the forum, community and service market of SANSI website, the users shall provide such information by themselves, and shall be fully responsible for the information they provide according to the law.

 8.5.
 If you obtain any product or service from third party through the use of SANSI website (e.g. the service provider in the SANSI service market provides you services through the SANSI platform), the service provider will be responsible for the services provided for you, and SANSI assume no responsibility for such third-party services.

 8.6.
-In some cases, SANSI may present its reference code or software so that you can use the services of SANSI in more convenient manner.
-If the software is the open-source software of third party, you shall follow relevant instructions for such software.
-According to the instructions on relevant page, you may be allowed for relevant operations such as downloading and secondary development of software.
-You shall understand and promise that the intellectual property of such code is owned by SANSI, and you shall clearly indicate the holder of intellectual property during the use of code.
-In addition, SANSI assumes no responsibility for your use of such code and software as well as any job or consequence resulting therefrom.
+Prohibition of reverse engineering, reverse compilation and reverse assembly: You shouldn’t perform reverse engineering (Reverse Engineer), reverse compilation (Decompile) or reverse assembly (Disassemble) on this software product without altering any resources compiled within the program file.
+Except as expressly permitted by law or regulation, you shall abide by the terms of this Agreement.

+8.7.
+Component segmentation: This software is licensed to be used as a companion software to a single product.
+You may not use the parts separately for any purpose.

+8.8.
+Reserved rights: All other rights not expressly authorized in this Agreement remain in the possession of SANSI, and you must obtain the written consent of SANSI when using other rights.

 ## IX.
 Liabilities for Breach of Contract